hd-zero/hdzero-vtx-docs/docs/vtx_troubleshoot.md

 ##### 1).
 The red LED is off or unstable

-The red light is directly driven by the system's 5V power supply.
-If the red light is not lit stably, it is usually because there is a problem with the power supply.
+The red LED is directly driven by the system's 5V power supply.
+If the red LED is not lit and stable, it is usually because there is a problem with the power supply.

 - Make sure the voltage and maximum current of the power supply are within the specifications.
 - Check if any components are cracked.